odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 }
 ```
 ## Step 5: Dispatching custom events in the component
-In this step, we will explore the `removeFromCartEvent` and `quantityChangeEvent` methods in the `CartItem` component, responsible for dispatching custom events related to cart actions.
+In this step, we will explore the `removeFromCartEvent` and `quantityChangeEvent` methods in the `CartItem` component, responsible for dispatching custom events related to cart actions:

 **By utilizing these methods to dispatch custom events, the `CartItem` component can communicate changes in item quantities and removal actions effectively within the application, enhancing the overall user experience and functionality.**